khawajanaqeeb/physical-AI-humanoid-robotics/frontend/docs/intro.md

 - "How does the AI assistant work?"

 The chat widget is available on every page of this textbook.

+## Authentication

+Create an account to unlock personalized learning experiences:

+- Click the "Sign In" button at the top right to access authentication features
+- Fill in your experience levels and interests during signup
+- Your profile will be used to customize responses to match your learning needs

+### Benefits of Authentication

+- **Adaptive Responses**: Answers are tailored to your experience level (beginner, intermediate, advanced)
+- **Interest-Based Context**: Questions related to your interests receive more detailed explanations
+- **Progress Tracking**: Your learning journey and interactions are remembered
+- **Personalized Recommendations**: Content suggestions based on your background and interests

 ## Forward Kinematics